mk590901/cloud_measurement_app/README.md

 >Elements of interaction with **toitware's account** in which **ESP32** controllers are registered have been added to the application.
 The **toit_api** library is used for this.
 It allows you to connect to an account, as well as send data to the controller and receive a response from it using the **publish-subscribe** pattern.

+>The application works in two modes: **local**, using an internal temperature sensor simulator or **cloud**, using an external simulator running on an ESP32.
+In the second case, you must first deploy the CloudServer application, as shown in the figure below.
+If you run the application and ignore login and go straight to the sensor page, the internal simulator starts.
+If login is executed, then simulator will be launched on the ESP32 controller connected to the your toitware account on the cloud.

 ## Picture I

 ![echo](https://github.com/mk590901/cloud_measurement_app/assets/125393245/0f13bf06-09d9-4af7-9cf4-ea934f09f6d0)